cachho/jadeship-browser-extension/readme.md

 ## To do / future developments

 There's no reason this should only work on reddit.
+We can expand beyond that.
+However, for reasons of security, trust and performance, wildcard permissions for every site have to be avoided.
+That means that every site this extension is supposed to work on has to be defined in the manifest.
+If you have any other site this could work with, please open an issue.

 I tried google sheets, but it seems very hard to modify the html there.
-If you have any other site this could work with, please open an issue.

 ## Bugs / Issues / Support
 The following site can be used to quickly report bugs: https://reparchive.com/report?service=Browser+Extension